 The tone and demeanor of some Christians are coming across as a bit starstruck.
 These men and women put their pants on one leg at a time, just like the rest of us.

-DEFENDING THE OT: Critical Objections to the Genuineness of the Bible Book of Ezekiel
+Defending the OT: Critical Objections to the Genuineness of the Bible Book of Ezekiel

 Legal Terms as to How We Should Objectively View Bible Evidence